Inference with Dyadic Data: Asymptotic Behavior of the Dyadic-Robust t-Statistic: Appendix

 Given that it is the number of units that determines the accuracy of the approximation, it is also clear that we require many units to get adequate coverage.
 In many settings of interest (for example, social networks) the number of units required should not be insurmountable.
 In other settings such as international trade, the number of units required could be prohibitive.

 The final important observation we make is that the true coverage under Model B with unit-shocks, which was designed to fail the conditions of our theorem, is consistently worse than under either Models D and S, even when $G$ is relatively large.
 In fact, even with $G$ as large as $800$ (not formally reported) we do not see coverage higher than $92\%$ using this design.
 A similar phenomenon has been documented for the linear model with one-way clustering when cluster sizes differ ``wildly", in \cite{macweb2015} and \cite{cartersteig2013}.
-Because configurations such as Model B do arise in applications (for example, the empirical application in \cite{aronsam2015}), the degrees of freedom correction we propose in Section 4.3 is specifically designed to address this issue.
+Because configurations in the spirit of Model B do arise in applications \citep[for example, the empirical application in][]{aronsam2015}, the degrees of freedom correction we propose in Section 4.3 is specifically designed to address this issue.